kazouki/ah-advertenties/README.md

 * $ npm i && npm run

-Ah-advertenties is a digital remake of the classic Albert Heijn goods & services bulletin board found in their dutch supermarkets.
+<a href="https://suspicious-leavitt-350441.netlify.app/">Ah-advertenties</a> is a digital remake of the classic Albert Heijn goods & services bulletin board
+found in their dutch supermarkets.
 This visual layout represents the first version of their board.